+CREATING AND USING YOUR LOCAL GROUP WEBSITE While social media is the perfect tool for getting your message out in short updates, it can be useful to couple it with your own website for longer pieces of writing and to advertise meetings.
+A website can also provide details of your group media officer and host any press releases you have issued.
+We offer all local groups access to an Amnesty-branded website free of charge.
+Email activism@amnestv.org.uk to learn more and get set up.
 WRITING FOR THE WEB Writing for the web can be different from writing offline.
-Here are some tips to help you get your message out. - Focus Keep the copy as focused as possible.
-It needs to be brief and to the point. - Top line Put your key message in the top line of the page.
-If advertising an event, put the title, date and location so it is the first thing people see. - Clear call to action Think about what you want the reader to do.
-Whether it's take action or attend a meeting, encourage them to get involved - and make it easy for them to do so. - Simple language Don't assume knowledge and try to avoid acronyms.
-You can expect everyone to know some acronyms such as UN or BBC, but try to avoid, or explain, more Amnestyspecific ones like STAN. - Break up text Use shorter paragraphs and more subheadings than you would in print.
+Here are some tips to help vou get vour message out.
+Focus Keep the copy as focused as possible.
+It needs to be brief and to the point.
+Top line Put your key message in the top line of the page.
+If advertising an event, put the title, date and location so it is the first thing people see.
+Clear call to action Think about what you want the reader to do.
+Whether it's take action or attend a meeting, encourage them to get involved and make it easy for them to do so.
+Simple language Don't assume knowledge and try to avoid acronyms.
+You can expect everyone to know some acronyms such as UN or BBC, but try to avoid, or explain, more Amnestyspecific ones like STAN or global ones like UNRWA or ASEAN.
+Break up text Use shorter paragraphs and more subheadings than you would in print.
 This helps break up the page and makes it quicker to read.
-CREATING AND USING YOUR LOCAL GROUP WEBSITE While social media is the perfect tool for getting your message out in short updates, it can be useful to couple it with your own website for longer pieces of writing and to advertise meetings.
-A website can also provide details of your group media officer and host any press releases you have issued.
-We offer all local groups access to an Amnesty branded website free of charge.
-Email activism@amnesty.org.uk to get set up.